MasterKingSirPlease/ProjectReSync/Documentation/Installation.md

     > Is this going to open security risks for my experience?
-    > - No. As long as you ensure that you are utilizing safe scripts in your game (verified free models and scripts you or your developers have created yourself), you will not be at any risk of bad things happening due to HTTP service being turned on.
+    > - No. As long as you ensure that you are utilizing safe scripts in your game (verified free models and scripts you or your developers have created yourself), you will not be at any risk of vulnerabilities happening due to HTTP service being turned on.

 4. Move ReSync into Server Script Service